damianhakert/damianhakert.github.io/source/_posts/2016-02-15-gitlab-swag-shop-opened.markdown

 We're delighted to announce [GitLab Swag Shop](https://gitlab.mybrightsites.com) is now opened!
 We're starting with essentials: Some nifty t-shirts and stickers.
+New items are discussed in the [swag suggestions issue tracker](https://gitlab.com/gitlab_swag/swag_suggestions/issues), feel free to join the conversation or suggest cool items.

 <!-- more -->